 By default, the Photo mode is used.
 It corresponds to the Auto mode in older Galaxy phones.

-Also, the night mode is also covered in Photo mode.
+Also, the night camera mode is also covered in Photo mode.
 In Galaxy S10 camera,

 Shortcut to Gallery app